ahupp/python-magic/README.md

 'text/plain'
 ```

+## Versioning

+Minor version bumps should be backwards compatible.
+Major bumps are not.

 ## Name Conflict

 There are, sadly, two libraries which use the module name `magic`.
 Both have been around for quite a while.If you are using this module and get an error using a method like `open`, your code is expecting the other one.
 Hopefully one day these will be reconciled.